wp-plugins/gotmls/readme.txt

 2. An example scan that found some threats.

 == Changelog ==

+= 1.2.10.27 =
+* Enhanced the Automatic Fix process to handle bad directory permissions.
+* Added more detailed error messages for different types of file errors.
+* Fixed calculation for Time Remaining on the Progress Bar.

 = 1.2.10.16 =
 * Re-calibrated the Progress Bar on the Quick Scan.